cs-ed/impacts-SherrySwenson/README.md

 ### Learning Activities

-Describe the learning activities and how they will be incorporated into the class.
-For example, will they include class discussion, written reports, homework, or exams?
-Will the activity be a one-time lesson or used multiple times in class?
+In support of inclusion, no prerequisites will be required.
+Students will engage in a variety of blended learning activities to foster equity and true learning.
+Large group instruction will not be the norm.
+Instead, small groups and hands-on learning will be preferred.
+I will give students choices in research and projects and ensure the relevance of topics and theory to my students and to course outcomes.
+Decision making will be a key concept in which all students will engage.

 ### Assessment